Reviews You Can Rely On

 As a rider, you engage with the bike using its user interface, which encompasses the display, controls, and even the battery.
 The displays vary from simple LED lights to more advanced LCD screens.
 Our Interface metric evaluates the arrangement of controls and how easy they are to use.
 Moreover, detachable batteries offer the convenience of charging away from the bike and provide extra security when leaving your bike unattended.

-Our favorite user interface is on the Revv 1.
-Its large display is featured prominently in the center of the handlebar, and the controls are placed in close proximity to the grips, making thumb operation easy while riding.
+Our favorite user interface is on the Revv 1 bikes.
+The displays have large numbers and graphics featured prominently in the center of the handlebar, and the controls are placed in close proximity to the grips, making thumb operation easy while riding.
 The plus/minus buttons for toggling through PAS modes, headlight switch, and horn are easy to access.
 The screen displays the current speed, total mileage, pedal-assist mode, and battery life, all in an easy-to-read format.
-The lockable battery features a handy led window to quickly determine the amount of charge without turning the bike on.
+The lockable battery features a handy LED window to quickly determine the amount of charge without turning the bike on.

 An example of an excellent display that is large, easy to read and...